ChristopherBrusie/VLSAM---WashU-Robotics/README.md

 # VSLAM - WashU Robotics
-## Integration of Visual Slam with ArduCopter for Quadrotor Perception and Navigation
+## Integration of Visual Slam with ArduPilot for Quadrotor Perception and Navigation
-##### A Guide for Integrating ArduCopter with RTAB-Map and ROS2 Using Intel Realsense and NVIDIA Jetson Orin Nano
+##### A Guide for Integrating ArduPilot with RTAB-Map and ROS2 Using Intel Realsense and NVIDIA Jetson Orin Nano
 By WashU Robotics

 ## Hardware Requirements